 “Resonating Reconciliation” is a project that engages community radio to help reconcile all Canadians with the history of Indian Residential Schools, to help build grassroots skills among community-based broadcasters in respectful reporting on the ongoing legacy of Indian Residential Schools, and provide a lasting record of survivors’ experiences.

-It does this by funding 40 community radio stations across the Canada to each produce a 30-minute radio documentary on the legacy of Indian Residential Schools in their community, with additional funding to recruit and provide training to local Aboriginal volunteers, producers, and trainees.
+It does this by funding 40 community radio stations across Canada to each produce a 30-minute radio documentary on the legacy of Indian Residential Schools in their community, with additional funding to recruit and provide training to local Aboriginal volunteers, producers, and trainees.

 This work also includes: (a) running a national Public Service Announcement (PSA) campaign featuring the voices and stories of survivors; putting on five Red Jam Slams across the country, featuring Indigenous artists performing work related to reconciliation; (b) producing 12 PSA’s with facts and stories about the project to be played by all Resonating Reconciliation participating stations; (c) creating lasting online resources to help stations better cover the Truth and Reconciliation Commission, the legacy of Indian Residential Schools and their local Indigenous communities; and (d) recruiting at least six Residential School survivors to oversee and guide this work.